 Water Meter Replacement Project

-The 2021 Water Meter Replacement Project began in late March 2021.
+The 2021 Water Meter Replacement Project began in late March 2021 and wrapped up in October 2021.
+The project will resume in June 2022.
 Please contact Utilities Superintendent Russ "Butch" Lupkes with questions at 612-861-9175 with questions.

 The City of Richfield began its water meter replacement project in the summer of 2019.
 The existing water meters have reached the end of their functional lifespan and have begun to fail at increasing rates.
 In light of this, the City has moved forward with a citywide water meter replacement project.
 This project will take approximately three years to complete, but due to COVID-19 the project was halted for 2020.
 In April 2019, after a competitive bid process, City Council awarded the project contract to Vanguard Utility Service, Inc. All Vanguard installers have a city-issued identification badge and have underwent background checks through the Public Safety Department.

 Residents will receive a postcard & separate letter with instructions for setting up an appointment to have their new water meter installed prior to replacement in their neighborhood.
 When crews are in your area, you will begin to receive notices like the example below.
 The project is split up into many "zones", so please only contact Vanguard to set up your appointment if you have received a notice like below.

 Why is my water meter being replaced?

 Water meters are necessary to determine how much water is being used by residents and businesses.
 City water meters were last replaced in 2006 and are currently reaching the end of their life cycle.
 With new water meters and new water meter technology the City will be able to operate its water system more efficiently which will also improve customer service.
 The new water meter system will reduce operational costs and provide more accurate and reliable data.